umich-hist-399/campus-histories/essays/world-war-two.md

 -----
 ## Sources

-- Bordin, Ruth Birgitta Anderson.
-[Women at Michigan: The “dangerous	experiment,”](http://hdl.handle.net/2027/) 1870s to the Present. xxxii, 138 p.
+- Bordin, Ruth Birgitta Anderson. _Women at Michigan: The “dangerous experiment,” 1870s to the Present_. xxxii, 138 p.
 Ann Arbor: University	of Michigan Press, 1999.
 - Chapman, Charles T., David.
 Owen, Larry.
 Towe, and University of	Michigan.
-[Michigan on the March.](http://hdl.handle.net/2027/) Ann Arbor, Mich.: University of	Michigan, 1944.
+Michigan on the March.
+Ann Arbor, Mich.: University of	Michigan, 1944.
-- Greenbaum, Maurice Coleman.
-“Maurice C. Greenbaum Papers, 1940	1941.,” (1940).
+- Greenbaum, Maurice Coleman. _Maurice C. Greenbaum Papers_.
+Bentley Historical Museum.
+(1940).
-- University of Michigan.
-About the University of Michigan, Its Work in Peace	and War.
-University of Michigan.
+- University of Michigan. _About the University of Michigan, Its Work in Peace	and War.
+University of Michigan_.
 Official Publication,v.
 46, No. 58,	Jan.
 4, 1945, 32 p.
 [Ann Arbor, Mich.], 1945.
 - University of Michigan.
 “War Training Program.,” no. v.
-(1941).
+Bentley Historical Museum (1941).
-- Williams, Brian A. Michigan on the March: The University of Michigan in	World War II.
+- Williams, Brian A. _Michigan on the March: The University of Michigan in	World War II_.
 Bulletin / Bentley Historical Library ;no. 42 (Dec.
 1995),	43 p.
 [Ann Arbor, Mich.]: Bentley Historical Library, University of	Michigan, 1995.
-- Yamagiwa, Joseph K. The Japanese Language Programs at the University	of Michigan during World War II.
+- Yamagiwa, Joseph K. _The Japanese Language Programs at the University	of Michigan during World War II_.
 5 v.
 Ann Arbor, Mich., 1946.